mathesar-foundation/mathesar-wiki/product/specs/2022-01-views/04-formulas.md

 ## Single Record Time-Like
 Either a **Single Record Column Reference** of data type time or a literal time.

+## Single Record Date or Time-Like
+Either a **Single Record Column Reference** of data type date/datetime/time or a literal of one of the same types.

 ## Single Record Duration-Like
 Either a **Single Record Column Reference** of data type duration or a literal duration.